Kerry and Zarif meet in NY 150.

 (photo credit: REUTERS)

-Western nations believe Iran's uranium enrichment program is an attempt to achieve a nuclear weapons capability, a charge Tehran denies, saying it only wants the master the technology to generate electricity and carry out medical research.
+Western powers say Iran's uranium enrichment program is aimed at achieving a nuclear weapons capability.
+Tehran denies the charge and says it only wants the technology for generating electricity and for medical research.